Exploring Non-Markovianity in Ergodic Channels: Measuring Memory Retention through Ergotropy: generalized ergodic channel with Lindblad evolution

 The operator $A$ ensures the preservation of a fixed state $\tau$ with a probability of $(1-p_t)$, while the input state is preserved with a probability of $p_{t}$.
-It is strightforward to verify that $\Lambda_{t}^{\epsilon}(\tau)=\tau$, i.e. $\tau$ is a the fixed point of this dynamics.
+It is straightforward to verify that $\Lambda_{t}^{\tau}(\tau)=\tau$, i.e. $\tau$ is the fixed point of this dynamics.

 We further investigate the dynamical properties, by deriving the Lindblad type master equation for this map.
 In Appendix~\ref{sec:appendixLB}, we briefly sketch the method to obtain the Lindblad operator for a dynamical map.
 For the particular qubit evolution given in equation \eqref{ergo_map}, its Lindblad master equation can be constructed as